-Best web hosting India: top 6 companies we tried and tested
+Best web hosting in India 2023: top 6 providers

 In this post, I share my tried and tested picks for the best web hosting in India.
 As a bonus, I have a quick guide in case you need help choosing, too.